-A small area of the park is subleased to the Federated Garden Circles of Ft.
+A small area of the park is subleased to the Federated Garden Club of Ft.
 Lauderdale, Inc a local garden club.
 The building is in the southern portion of the park, and the club operates the Glenn F. Bates Garden Center.
-This building is open to the public during scheduled events.
+This building is open to the public during scheduled events, and available to the park when not being used by the FLGC.

-Also, a small area of beach on the Atlantic side of Highway A-1-A is managed under contract by the City of Fort Lauderdale.
+Additionally, a small area of beach on the Atlantic side of Highway A-1-A is managed under contract by the City of Fort Lauderdale.
 The City provides a lifeguard for this portion of beach, in exchange for public use of the park restroom at this same area near the beach access tunnel.
 It is important to note that this area is heavily used and frequently raked to remove trash and debris.